Sustainable Energy Program

 The program seeks to exemplify the nexus between energy, economic development, and job creation initiatives in the County.
 Staff work closely with the business community including diverse suppliers and county-based businesses to build an advance energy economy.

 The Smart Energy Communities Policy and Petroleum Reduction and Renewable Energy Action Plan declare the County's intent to take a leadership role in reducing transportation petroleum consumption and increasing renewable energy generation by partnering with the Maryland Energy Administration (MEA) and enrolling as a Smart Energy Community.

 Climate Change Action Plan

-Prince George's County Climate Action Plan provides a framework and set of actionable strategies that the County government can take to attain the regional goal of reducing greenhouse gas (GHG) emissions by 80 percent, below 2008 levels by 2050.
+Prince George's County Climate Action Plan provides a framework and set of actionable strategies that the County government can take to attain the regional goal of reducing greenhouse gas (GHG) emissions by 10% below business as usual projections by 2012; 20% below 2005 levels by 2020; and 80% below 2005 levels by 2050.
 Sustainable Energy works closely with our regional partner, the Metropolitan Washington Council of Governments on various initiatives such as the development of the regional and county-wide GHG emissions inventory.

 Plan Prince George's 2035 - Energy Infrastructure Chapter

 Plan Prince George's 2035 builds on the County's General Plan to help guide future growth, development, and public investments in the County.
 It establishes policies and strategies to encourage investment in energy infrastructure, renewable energy, and the use of smart grid technologies and promote the efficient use of energy resources.